AGM-88E Advanced Anti-Radiation Guided Missile, United States of America

 The Advanced Anti-Radiation Guided Missile (AGM-88E) will be deployed by the US Navy, US Marine Corps and Italian Air Force.

-The AARGM is being developed under a US and Italian joint acquisition programme led by the US Navy.
+The AARGM was developed under a US and Italian joint acquisition programme led by the US Navy.
 The AARGM Advanced Technology Demonstration (ATD) Small Business Innovative Research (SBIR) Phase I commenced in 1990.
 The second and third phases began in 1991 and 1995 respectively.

 In June 2003, ATK received a $223m contract to develop the AARGM.
 In November 2005, the Italian Ministry of Defence and the US Department of Defence signed a memorandum of agreement for the joint development of the AGM-88E AARGM.
 An MOU between ATK and MBDA was signed in July 2007 to evaluate possible work share opportunities with the German Ministry of Defence on the AARGM programme.